StackStorm/st2docs/docs/source/troubleshooting/basic_chatops_troubleshooting.rst

     *Possible reasons:*

     - Hubot is disconnected from StackStorm stream.
-Try ``st2ctl reload --register-all``.
+The main reason for it is a wrong networking setup (Hubot can't connect to your StackStorm instance); check nginx configuration and the parameters in ``/opt/stackstorm/chatops/st2chatops.env``.
     - There's a back-end problem.
 Make sure other parts of StackStorm are working properly.
 This is addressed in Step 6 and Step 7 of the
       `self-check script <https://github.com/StackStorm/st2chatops/blob/master/scripts/self-check.sh>`_.
+    - Have you tried turning it off and on again? ``st2ctl restart`` or ``st2ctl reload --register-all`` will do the job.
+    - If the default commands (like ``!st2 list actions``) run fine, but your own aliases throw errors, format of your alias or the underlying action is most likely the problem.

 StackStorm commands are fine but no manual messages: